ItsJonQ/g2/README.md

 yarn start
 ```

-## Goal
+## Goals

+There are several core values that drive everything in this project:

+-   Design + Developer Experience
+-   Native support and considerations for a11y
+-   Seamless integration into existing systems

+### Design + Developer Experience (DX)

+Everything by way of workflows should recognize and prioritize design and developer experience - considering the folks working directly on the project, as well as folks using and modifying parts of the project.
+Having superior DX enables newer contributors and users to work with the project and it's systems.

+### Native support and considerations for a11y

+Considerations for a11y should be inherent to the core system.
+This ensures that a11y works consistently throughout the entire project.
+Implementation should feel mostly "invisible" at the component (code) layer.

+### Seamless integration into existing systems

+Developers should be able to **reliably** use any/all parts of the system within existing projects (like Gutenberg, WordPress WP-Admin, or anything else) with minimal integration/build-system effort.
+The project's component should function and render perfectly out-of-the-box.

-The goal of this project is to derive useful UI features and/or architecture patterns and workflows to improve the experience of WordPress [Gutenberg](https://github.com/WordPress/gutenberg).
+Ultimately, the goal of this project is to derive useful UI features and/or architecture patterns and workflows to improve the experience of WordPress [Gutenberg](https://github.com/WordPress/gutenberg).

 ## Open for Feedback